 Explore the information made available to the public on the NRC Web site and within ADAMS.

-Review the agency guidance on how to implement FOIA without releasing predecisional information and other information covered under the Privacy Act.
+Review the agency guidance on how to implement FOIA without releasing pre-decisional information and other information covered under the Privacy Act.

 Meet with your supervisor or the person designated to be your resource for this activity to discuss the items listed in the evaluation criteria section.